 You already added Parcel data from the Data Manager, which is now visible in the planning area as black outlines.
 You can also manually add parcels by tracing them with the Add Parcels tool.

-3. On the Workflow toolbar, click Add Parcels.
+3. On the Workflow toolbar, click Edit Geometry then click Add Parcels.

 The drawing interface appears.
 You can draw new parcels inside the planning area.
 When tracing new parcels, the final vertex of the parcel should either intersect the first point, or you should double-click to finish drawing.
 When you are finished drawing the polygon will turn orange and you can click Ok.